lacanoid/datalink/docs/configuration.md

 ### datalink database
 Datalink database to be used, containing the datalink extension.
-This should be configured in `/etc/postgresql-common/pg_service.conf` as a service `datalinker` with specified `port` and `dbname` parameters.
+This should be configured in `/etc/postgresql-common/pg_service.conf` as a service `pg_datalink` with specified `port` and `dbname` parameters.
 As ident authentitation is used, appropriate database users should be created.

+Datalink database can be configured by using `dlfm bind` and `dlfm unbind` shell commands.

 ### datalink database users
 Database superuser `root` is needed to install `datalink` extension in the datalink database and run `pg_datalinker`.